AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-62485-async-operations-all-consumer-stops-working-when-company-is-created.md

 ## Issue

-The `async.operations.all` consumer stops processing messages when a B2B company is created, leading to incomplete operations.
+The `async.operations.all` consumer stops processing messages if a B2B company is created asynchronously while the consumer is still running.

 <u>Prerequisites</u>: